 “I often set things up as a puzzle, and they start to see, ‘Oh, there’s some inconsistency in my beliefs,’ ” he says.
 “They don’t like that.
 They thought they had it all worked out.”

-“Though Professor Engel’s classes have proven to be some of the most challenging that I’ve taken, each class also proved to harbor what I believe to be some of my greatest intellectual growth,” student Adrian Seeley says.
+“Though Professor Engel’s classes have proven to be some of the most challenging that I’ve taken, each class also proved to harbor what I believe to be some of my greatest intellectual growth,” said a former student.
 “His expectations of his students are high, but it is clear that his personal teaching expectations are as well.”

 “Professor Engel has a remarkable ability to explain complex philosophical notions with great clarity and articulation,” student Kearney Grambauer adds.

 All college students can benefit from courses in philosophy, Engel says.
 They’ve left home, eager to carve out unique personalities and to profess individuality, maybe dyeing their hair green or purple, “yet they believe almost everything they’ve been taught.”